 COVID-19 - Don't Panic ... seriously.

-- We have seen this pattern before - a new variation on the flu emerges, there are a number of people who get sick and act as vectors for the new version of the pathogen in part because of a lack of awareness, and then the international medical community moves into action.
+- We have seen this pattern before - a new variation on an existing virus/virus family emerges, there are a number of people who get sick and act as vectors for the new version of the pathogen in part because of a lack of awareness, and then the international medical community moves into action.

 - Medical scientists are already working on the vaccine for this variation of the corona virus, on increasing access to testing and developing tests that not only detect current infection but also past infection and immunity.
 This will take time but it's in progress.

 - Awareness can and will help to limit the spread of the virus, and in the process remind us of the importance of basic hygiene in limiting the spread of all common viral infections.

-- The flu is not and has never been a single virus.
+- The corona virus is not and has never been a single virus.
 As with "the common cold" it is a series of related and ever-adapting/mutating viruses.
-This is why the flu vaccine is adapted each year to address the specific strains being observed in the population.
+This is why things like the flu vaccine is adapted each year to address the specific strains being observed in the population.

 - When health organizations declare a state of emergency that doesn't equate to a need to panic - that declaration mobilizes programming and funding that allows the international medical community to move quickly to address a current change in the medical landscape.
 That does not mean we are in a state of imminent disaster.
 These are legislative tools to facilitate the appropriate response to an evolving situation.